The Health Benefits of Side Sleeping

 - Sleeping on either side can worsen tight jaw symptoms

-- You have a supportive pillow in between your knees to allow a relaxed spine.
+- Place a supportive pillow in between your knees to allow a relaxed spine.

-- You use a medium-to-firm pillow with a thickness that keeps your neck in a neutral position.
+- Use a medium-to-firm pillow with a thickness that keeps your neck in a neutral position.

-- You have access to another pillow to hug if you don’t know where to put your arms.
+- Keep another pillow close by for you to hug if you don’t know where to put your arms.

 What is the Best Sleeping Position?